f-s-h/university-programs-pub/README.md

 Please note, that due to copyright restrictions, there may be programs described in this file, that are not uploaded.

-### Folder Structure:

-The first number indicates, which programming language is used to code.
-The second number describes the order, in which I attended the course.

-- 0 Java
-  - 0 Introduction Computer Science
-  - 1 Foundations of Programming
-  - 2 Algorithms and Data Structures
-  - 3 Introduction Software Engineering
-- 1 Assembler
-  - 0 Introduction Computer Architectures
-  - 1 Computer Architectures
-- 2 VHDL
-  - 0 Introduction Computer Architectures
-- 3 C
-  - 0 Introduction Computer Architectures
-  - 1 Computer Architectures
-  - 2 IT Security
-  - 3 Operating Systems
-- 4 OCaml
-  - 0 Functional Programming and Verification
-- 5 Pyhton
-  - 0 IT Security
-- 6 SQL
-  - 0 Introduction Databases

 ## 0 Java

-### 0.0 Introduction Computer Science

 #### 0.0.19 Generischer Stack
 Implements a generic stack.